When a customer places an order, does it count as a sale?

 Ecommerce shipping is a vital stage in the O2C cycle.
 This stage requires more thought than simply packing orders and shipping them out.

 The shipping experience directly impacts customer satisfaction.
 Since most customers expect fast and affordable shipping, taking the time to establish a shipping strategy is essential.

 The attractiveness of your shipping options can reduce cart abandonment and increase average order value and customer loyalty.

-When thinking through a strategy, you will need to decide the ecommerce shipping methods you will offer, as well as any shipping incentives (affordable 2-day shipping and/or free shipping), and choose which major and/or regional parcel carriers you’ll partner with.
+When thinking through a strategy, you will need to decide the ecommerce shipping methods you will offer, as well as any shipping incentives (affordable 2-day shipping and/or free shipping), and choose which major and/or regional parcel couriers you’ll partner with.

 Once orders are shipped, order tracking must be generated and sent to the customer, so they can track last-mile delivery.